pronebel/think-cors/README.md

 #### allowedHeaders
-    1- default set as  the value of "access-control-request-headers" 2- set as a string :
+    1- default  as  the value of "access-control-request-headers" 2- set as a string :
         {
             allowedHeaders:"x-token,x-uid"